About-France.com Studying in France

 One thing not to choose is "English"….. or at least, not unless your aim is to become a secondary school teacher in France or in England.
 The UK graduate teacher training programme currently recruits in French universities, so if you want to become a qualified secondary school teacher in the UK, you can get into the system with a degree from a French university as easily as with one for a UK institution.

-If you have a bent for languages, and have A level in French and Spanish or French and another language, try "LEA" (Langues Etrangères Appliquées), which is a joint degree course run in about 50 universities, and is basically two languages and business.
-The business content tends to vary from university to university, but it can be quite substantial, and graduates are well placed for management jobs in the international departments of companies in the UK or France.
-Here are two or three university links: Aix-en-Provence, AvignonBesançon , Clermont Ferrand, Lyon II
+If you have a bent for languages, and have A level in French and Spanish or French and another language, try "LEA" (Langues Etrangères Appliquées - Applied foreign languages), which is a joint degree course run in about 50 universities, and is basically two languages and business.
+The business content tends to vary from university to university, but it can be quite substantial, and graduates are well placed for applying for management jobs in the international departments of companies in the UK or France, or an MBA or a specialised masters course in the field of business.
+Here is a selection of links to university LEA departments: Aix-en-Provence, AvignonBesançon , Clermont FerrandLa Rochelle.

 Otherwise, if you are looking for an arts qualification, why not study for a degree in French (called "Lettres" in France) or (French) history.
 This is certainly a good preparation if you want to become a French teacher back in the UK; and even if you do not, your bilingualism will be a big asset if you complete your French degree with some short postgraduate professional qualification.